nightroman/FarNet/FolderChart/Readme.txt

  * Left click on a folder opens it in the current panel;
  * Left click in other areas switches the chart modes;
  * Right click hides an item in the chart;
- * Chart tooltips show approximate sizes.
+ * Chart tool-tips show approximate sizes.

 	= HISTORY =